 I will start by adding in some additional information which I have learned since I first wrote this one to help all you keen composters out there!

 Do you use any fertilizer or sprays on your grass?
 If so, it would be best to leave it for as long as possible before using the grass clippings in your compost bin.

-The reason is because the chemicals aren’t ideal for use in the compost.
+The reason is that the chemicals aren’t ideal for use in the compost.
 Ideally, you want clean and fresh grass clippings which are not too wet.

 Should I Compost the Grass Clippings?

 If you stay on top of your lawn care routine and cut often, it could even be better not to put your grass clippings into the compost bin.

 The clippings can be a great way to naturally fertilize the lawn, but they must be small.
 Anything which is overly long will make the lawn look a mess and also take too long to degrade by itself.

 You could always do a first run over the lawn with your mower to take the majority of the length off and compost those clippings.
 Then, on a second run, remove the grass collection box and allow the very short, well cut clippings to remain on the lawn.

 The Best Type of Mower to Use

 As with all things garden related, there are a huge number of options to choose from when it comes to lawn mowers.